elerch/blog/content/posts/2015-11-30/New-Blog.md

 +++

-This is a new blog.
-There are many others like it, but this one is mine.
+I am transitioning to a new blog host and new, well, everything regarding my blog.
 I had the following goals when creating this new blog site:

 * Remove dependence on blogger.com
 * Change the url.
-It's now more common to *not* have "blog" in the url
+It's now more common to **not** have "blog" in the url
 * Reduce the page size/number of requests
-* Improve the speed of the site
+* Improve the speed of the site (see above, plus CDN)
+* SSL everywhere

 This is still a work in progress and the styling will be updated moving forward, but I'm a fan of dark themes, so this is roughly where